-The Update Strategy transformation does not forward rejected rows to the next transformation when the target is a Hive table.
+The Update Strategy transformation does not forward rejected rows to the next transformation when the target is a Hive table or JDBC-compliant table.

 If the Update Strategy transformation receives multiple update rows for the same primary key value, the transformation selects one random row to update the target.